 Special Educational Needs and Disabilities at St Anne’s School Primary School

-At St Anne’s School our school motto is ‘Helping Children Progress and Succeed’.
-We want and encourage all pupils including those with special educational needs and disabilities (SEND) to reach their potential.
+At St Anne’s School our school motto is ‘Inspired to Learn … Supported to Succeed’.
+We support and encourage all pupils including those with special educational needs and disabilities (SEND) to reach their potential.

 In order to provide a positive, meaningful educational experience for all our pupils we will help them by: